Forms: designing a scalable data collection system for schools

 Future me retrospective: Rethinking low-fidelity wireframes

-Going forward, I’ll advocate for bypassing wireframes and focusing solely on See → Do and high-fidelity when a strong design system is in place—ensuring efficiency without sacrificing team alignment.
+Next time, I’ll advocate for skipping wireframes entirely, and moving from See - Do straight into high-fidelity when a strong design system or components library is already in place.

 Final design